madMAx43v3r/mmx-node/docs/MMX_script.md

 ### Constructor

-Any private function can be a constructor.
+Any `static` private function can be a constructor.
 When deploying a contract you have to specify which function to use. \
 The default is to use `init()`:
 ```
 var foo;